JanvitaReddy/Parameters-determination/README.md

 2. In angles put the range of &Theta; and &Phi;
 3. Insert with what step the angle should increase
 4. put the other parameters
-5. for selecting checkboxes; put 1 if checked and 0 if unchecked
+5. Run the GalMer query at http://galmer.obspm.fr/
-6. Run the GalMer query at http://galmer.obspm.fr/
+6. For selecting checkboxes present on the visualization page after querying on GalMer ; put 1 if checked and 0 if unchecked
 7. Select the Run you want to download
 8. Find the show number for the timestamp you want to select as shown in the Image
 ![image](https://user-images.githubusercontent.com/67388655/129602029-c49a6962-336b-4e66-a930-68f4afae4cda.png)